Pediculosis capitis - head lice; Cooties - head lice

 Head lice can live up to 30 days on a human.
 Their eggs can live for more than 2 weeks.

-Head lice spread easily, particularly among school children.
+Head lice spread easily, particularly among school children ages 3 to 11 years.
 Head lice are more common in close, overcrowded living conditions.

 You can get head lice if:

 - You come in close contact with a person who has lice.

 - You touch the clothing or bedding of someone who has lice.